Veng97/TeensyEKF/README.md

 //----------------------------------//

 Experimentation with a Teensy 4.0 indicated that the update step could be performed in ~700 microseconds (never above 1ms).
-This was with a 21 state EKF, which would require significant resources to invert (Kalman gain update) otherwise.
+This was with a 21 state EKF, which would require significant resources to invert (for the Kalman gain update) otherwise.
 Although, at this point i have only rough estimates of the speed gains, the same EKF update took about 2.4 ms with 'TinyEKF' - which itself is an efficient implementation.
 Even so, by eleminating the need for computing the matrix inverse, this EKF is potentially more robust towards rounding-errors, meaning floating point precision may be easier realizable without risking filter divergence.
 In that case, the update speed may become even faster reaching <200 microseconds.
 Keep in mind that these numbers are measured for a 21 state EKF.

 More data on the subject to come.